Irakarama-Laurent123/Tailwind-CSS/README.md

 # Tailwind-CSS
-A landing page with tailwind
+A simple landing page with tailwind